tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Solution**

-Can convert by hand, but to simplify process for any n, use bash or python
+This can be easily converted by hand but the process can be simplified for any n using bash or python.
+In bash, you can utilize the `bc` command tool which takes a string as input to calculate arbitrary precision numbers.

 ```console
 z3r0@disboard:~$ echo "obase=2; 42 | bc"
 101010
 ```

+In python, there is a built-in command called 'bin' that will return a binary string starting with '0b'.

 ```python
 >>> bin(42)[2:]